inpsyde/wp-app-container/README.md

 #### Adjust locations

-In case of custom paths / URLs the system is not capable of discovering automatically, they can be customized by using a `LOCATIONS` constant that is an an array with two top-level elements, one for URLs and one for paths, each being a map in form of array with location name as keys and location URL / path as value:
+In case the package is not capable of discovering paths and URLs automatically (e.g. because a very custom setup) they can be set by using a `LOCATIONS` constant that is an an array with two top-level elements, one for URLs and one for paths, each being a map in form of array with location name as keys and location URL / path as value: